microsoft/PartsUnlimitedMRP/docs/HOL_Automated-Testing/HOL_Automated-Testing.md

 ![](media/drag_install_button.png)

+**Note:** If the drag and drop functionality does not work for you, you can also install it via the `Help -> Eclipse Marketplace` dialog by searching for `gradle`.

 **3.** This should trigger the Eclipse Marketplace install dialog to appear.
 Click **Confirm** to move to the next page.

 ![](media/confirm_gradle_install.png)